---

-Learn effective strategies for generating B2B leads on Twitter/X without spammy cold DMs.
-Discover how to find warm prospects through intent signals and meaningful engagement.
+Generate B2B leads on X/Twitter without spammy cold DMs.
+Find warm prospects through intent signals and meaningful engagement on relevant conversations.

 The average B2B cold DM on Twitter has a response rate under 2%.
 You send 100 messages, get 2 responses—and most of those are polite rejections.